 Nelson Institute Community Environmental Scholars Program

 The Community Environmental Scholars Program (CESP) is designed for students who want to link their passion for the environment with a commitment to the community.
 It trains undergraduates to work with community-based environmental organizations.
 Community Environmental Scholars take a one-credit seminar each semester that introduces them to nearby environmental and community organizations, provides them with professional training, and gives them a place to discuss the links between environmental studies and community service.

 As a Community Environmental Scholar, you will collaborate with a cohort of students dedicated to addressing environmental challenges.
 Participants will have preferred access to specially designed environmental studies capstone (Environmental Studies 600) courses that provide service-learning experiences with local environmental organizations.

 Why should I join CESP?

 As a CESP member, you will be a catalyst for change.
 Participants connect the wisdom, needs, and energy of community groups with the educational and institutional strengths of the environmental studies program.

 Environmental problems affect the places where all people live, work and play.
 Additionally, throughout the world there is an unequal distribution of environmental resources and risks across race, nationality and class lines.
-Community Environmental Scholars confront these facts head on -- they will participate in direct service learning projects, and use the tools of community-based participatory research on problems such as environmental justice, food scarcity and policy, wildlife conservation, transportation equity, etc.
+Community Environmental Scholars confront these challenges head on - they participate in service learning projects and use the tools of community-based participatory research to address issues such as environmental justice, food scarcity and policy, wildlife conservation and transportation equity.

-CESP students serve as informal recruiters, encouraging young people from all communities in Wisconsin to learn about the benefits of an Environmental Studies education at the Nelson Institute.
+CESP students also serve as informal recruiters, encouraging young people from all communities in Wisconsin to learn about the benefits of an environmental studies education at the Nelson Institute.

 How do I become a Nelson Institute Community Environmental Scholar?